-Prince Harry And Meghan Markle’s Engagement: Reason Behind Delay In Making Official Announcement
+Prince Harry And Meghan Markle’s Rumored Engagement: Reason Behind Delay In Making Official Announcement

 Meghan Markle may already be a royal fiancee if one believes the rumors swirling about her and Prince Harry’s secret engagement during their trip to South Africa back in August.
-Some reports claim that their engagement is likely to be confirmed soon, as Prince Harry and Meghan Markle are set to make the big announcement once they “sort out” few things.
+Some reports claim that their engagement is likely to be confirmed soon, as Prince Harry and Meghan Markle are set to make the big announcement once they “sort out” a few things.

 Prince Harry and Meghan Markle began dating in the summer of last year, and the latter has confirmed in an interview given to Vogue that they are in love.
 She, however, has not confirmed or denied reports that Prince Harry has put a ring on her finger.